The equivariant K-theory of a cohomogeneity-one action: The case when both spheres are even-dimensional

-As before, in this subsection $\man$ is the double mapping cylinder of the quotient maps $G/H \longtoto G/\Kpm$ for closed, connected subgroups $ H < \Kpm$ of a compact Lie group $G$ such $K^\pm/H$ are spheres.
-In this subsection we additionally assume that $K^-$, $K^+$, and $H$ have all three the same rank, or equivalently that $\Kpm/H$ are even-dimensional.
-We will not have to assume that $\pi_1 \Kpm$ is free abelian, but only that the commutator subgroup $K'$ is the direct product of a simply-connected factor and a number of $\SO(\odd)$ factors.
-This is equivalent~\cite{steinberg1975pittie} to assuming $RK'$ is a polynomial ring.
+In this section we obtain the specialization of \Cref{thm:mainK} where both the homogeneous spheres $K^\pm/H$ are even-dimensional.
+Particularly, $K^-$, $K^+$, and $H$ all have the same rank.
+We will not have to assume that $\pi_1 (\Kpm)$ is free abelian, but only that the commutator subgroup $K'$ is the direct product of a simply-connected factor and a number of $\SO(\odd)$ factors.
+This is equivalent to assuming $RK'$ is a polynomial ring~\cite{steinberg1975pittie}.